CodingPlatelets/fp-division-pipelined/readme.md

 @Author Suleyman Savas
 contact: suleyman_savas@hotmail.com

+The origin author is above, and now this version is authored by @Platelets
+contact: wenkanedward@gmail.com

 Floating point division written in Chisel - using harmonized parabolic synthesis.
 The implementation has 6 pipeline stages.
 When continuously fed, the throughput is 1 result/cycle.

 The divisor is inverted and the result is multiplied by the dividend.